-At The Clinic, with four convenient locations in Palo Alto, San Jose, the Pacific Heights neighborhood and Financial District of San Francisco, California, we provide expert neuropsychological assessments for children, adolescents and adults.
+At The Clinic, with six convenient locations in San Francisco (Pacific Heights and FiDi), Palo Alto, San Jose, Berkeley, and Marin County, California, we provide expert neuropsychological assessments for children, adolescents and adults.
 Our clinicians evaluate and make treatment recommendations for a wide range of cognitive issues, including: attention deficit hyperactivity disorder (ADHD), learning disorders, dementia and behavioral, executive and motor functioning skills deficits.
 The Clinic will also soon service patients out of its new Berkeley and Marin locations.

 Neuropsychology is the study of brain-behavior relationships.
 Clinical neuropsychologists conduct detailed assessments to assist in the diagnosis of brain disorders and to facilitate effective treatment planning.
 In addition, neuropsychologists make recommendations to help patients reach their education or vocational goals.
 At The Clinic our neuropsychologists not only help clarify potential diagnoses, but determine which skills and strategies will be most effective to optimize overall brain function and foster general well-being.